thecloudgarage/Boomi-based-simulator/README.md

 ## Objective
 Build a process on top of Boomi integration that can serve as a simulator and testing tool for various purposes (mqtt/database/kafka/http, etc.)

+> special thanks to Chris Cappetta https://github.com/ccappetta and Premjit Mishra from Boomi who have always helped get the better of the platform!

 ## Project inspiration

 ![image](https://user-images.githubusercontent.com/39495790/120115476-6e56a680-c1a1-11eb-8978-618b2158ac6d.png)